mpemer/emacs-config/README.md

 # Emacs Configuration Files

 This repository contains an Emacs configuration.
+No warranty given; use at your own risk.

 # Requirements